Herschel Grynszpan and Kristallnacht

 https://www.theguardian.com/world/2016/dec/18/herschel-grynszpan-photo-mystery-jewish-assassin-kristallnacht-pogrom

-It is highly dubious that the image in the photo is Grynszpan but there is slight resemblence however, knowing what we know about high profile prisoners in the Nazi regime rarely escaped execution, and Adolf Eichmann himself a prisoner in Jerusalem said that he had heard nothing about him surviving.
+It is highly dubious that the image in the photo is Grynszpan but there is slight resemblance however, knowing what we know about high profile prisoners in the Nazi regime, very few rarely escaped execution, and Adolf Eichmann himself a prisoner in Jerusalem said that he had heard nothing about him surviving.

 Above: Herschel Grynszpan and Ernst vom Rath